eldun/eldun.github.io/_drafts/rt-part-3.md

 ### Implementing Solid Textures
 > A texture in graphics usually means a function that makes the colors on a surface procedural.

+> The most common type of texture mapping maps an image onto the surface of an object, defining the color at each point on the object’s surface.
+In practice, we implement the process in reverse: given some point on the object, we’ll look up the color defined by the texture map.

 The aforementioned function could be synthesis, an image lookup, or somewhere in between.
 We'll be keeping things simple to start - our first texture will be a solid color.

 #### Constant Color Textures
 We'll start with an [abstract class](https://www.ibm.com/docs/en/zos/2.4.0?topic=only-abstract-classes-c) `Texture`: